-As a result of Brexit, higher education students coming from the EU to attend Scottish colleges and universities will no longer qualify for tuition fee support beyond AY 2020-21.
-Home fee status for EU students coming to study in Scotland will come to an end after AY 2020-21.
-See our Brexit Update [PDF] for further details.
+As a result of Brexit, higher education students coming from the EU to attend Scottish colleges and universities no longer qualify for tuition fee support.
+Home fee status for EU students coming to study in Scotland came to an end after AY 2020-21.

 Following the UK’ exit from the EU, Scotland is not able to participate in the Erasmus scheme.
 Erasmus+ is the EU’s programme to support education, training, youth and sport in Europe.
 The Scottish Government is exploring how institutions can continue to benefit from the scheme and use existing relationships.
 We will continue to monitor and inform our stakeholders of relevant updates.

 The Turing Scheme is the UK government’s scheme to provide funding for international opportunities in education and training across the world.
 The new application site is live, with accompanying application guidance.

 Building a connected, agile, sustainable tertiary education and research system for Scotland.